Terminbed/my-training-data/plan.md

 ## All Threshold Work
 - First 5 min: 90–92% FTP
 - Then settle to 95%
-- Final 5–10 min: allow drift to 97% if stable
+- Final 5–10 min: allow drift to 97% ONLY if stable

 ## Non-negotiables
 - No surging